Vintage Guitar Picks And Things

 Basically, though?
 D'Andrea made approximately 99% of the guitar picks made in this 'vintage' guitar pick era.
 This is why I'm so 'high' on D'Andrea products.
 Their beauty and skill with guitar pick creation is unparalleled.

 I am always looking for more and more information regarding the many vintage guitar picks in my collection(as well as looking for more vintage picks to purchase/trade).
 Any and ALL expertise would be greatly appreciated.
-So, if you have any info on any of the picks I've listed or corrections in faulty information, feel free to email me at: APearson_65@yahoo.com.
+So, if you have any info on any of the picks I've listed or corrections in faulty information(I'm still learning!), feel free to email me at: APearson_65@yahoo.com.
 Thank you for looking!

 ***There are a few people who deserve thanks, as without them, I would HAVE no collection:

 First and foremost is Brian Bouchard.
 I call him 'The King of All Picks Vintage', a title I feel he deserves.
-I met Brian on Ebay and I consider him to be not only a good friend, but also an expert when I have questions that only he can answer.
+He, on the other hand, is very humble and disagrees w/the title I bestowed upon him!!
+I met Brian on Ebay and I consider him to be not only a great friend, but also an expert when I have questions that only he can answer.
 He has been so very generous to me and I owe him a great debt.
-He is the one from whom I bought my very first vintage guitar pick from.
+He is the one from whom I bought my very first vintage guitar pick(and truly is responsible for providing approximately 99% of my collection).
 We have also traded in the past.
 And I am never disappointed by anything I have gotten from him.
-Brian is the editor-in-chief of Pick Collecting Quarterly and also the author of the book, 'Guitar Picks Of Rock & Roll'.
-His newest venture, OldPicks.com, is a virtual TREASURE trove of information, catalogs, and rare vintage picks for sale for the vintage guitar pick collector!
+Brian is the editor-in-chief of Pick Collecting Quarterly and also the author of the book, 'Guitar Picks Of Rock & Roll'(VERY valuable to band guitar pick collectors)!!!!
+Brian's latest venture is OldPicks.com.
+Here you can find awesome little gems at great prices!!

 There are several other wonderful people who provided vintage picks and/or invaluable information to me about my newly acquired 'treasures'.
-Thanks to Chris(My FIRST Herco vintage picks!), Pete, and Janie.
+Thanks to Chris Hewitt(My FIRST Herco vintage picks!), Pete, and Janie(who has a GREAT collection of Pickboy picks!!).
 And a special 'thanks' to Tony D'Andrea for his words of encouragement.
 Please forgive me if I've forgotten anyone else in this great community of people with GREAT taste in guitar picks!!

 Several books ANY collector would enjoy reading: